MontclairRobotics/FRC-Programming-Guide/src/FRC/course/ElectricalPrimer.md

   - Neo 550
     - Very tiny motor.
 High speed, low torque.

-> Both of the CTRE motors we use have a built-in controller called a talo
+> Both of the CTRE motors we use have a built-in controller called a Talon FX

 ## Breakers & Fuses